DataDog/documentation/content/en/service_management/workflows/trigger.md

 ## Trigger a workflow from a Security Signal

-You can trigger a Workflow automatically for any Security Signal, or manually trigger a Workflow from a Cloud SIEM Security Signal panel.
-Before you can add a workflow to a Security Signal, the workflow must have a Security trigger.
+You can trigger a workflow automatically for any Security Signal, or manually trigger a Workflow from a Cloud SIEM Security Signal panel.
+Before you can add a workflow to a Security Signal, the workflow must have a security trigger.

 ### Trigger a workflow automatically from Security Signal Notification Rules

 You can set up a workflow to trigger every time a Security Signal Notification Rule fires.

 To trigger a workflow from a notification rule, you must first add a security trigger to your workflow:
-1. Add a Security trigger to your workflow:
+1. Add a security trigger to your workflow:
    - If your workflow doesn't have any triggers, click **Add Trigger** > **Security**.
    - If your workflow already has one more triggers and you're adding the security trigger as an additional trigger, click the **Add Trigger** (lightning bolt) icon and select **Security**.
 1. Make sure the trigger is connected to a step in the workflow.
 You can connect the trigger to a step by clicking and dragging the plus icon (**+**) under the trigger.
 1. Click the trigger and take note of the **Mention handle**.
-1. Save your Workflow.
+1. Save your workflow.
 1. Click **Publish** to publish your workflow.
 Workflows don't run automatically until you've published them.
 Published workflows accrue costs based on workflow executions.
 For more information, see the [Datadog Pricing page][11].

 Add the workflow to your notification rule: